Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/average-mixtures-alligation/average.md

 Value of new entity = Y + (Y - X)n     OR       X + (Y - X)(n + 1)

-### Removal of an existing item

-Average of n quantities is equal to X and on removing an entity/quantity from the group the average becomes Y (i.e. number of entities in the group decreases by 1), then:

-Value of removed entity = Y + (X - Y)n    OR     X + (X - Y)(n - 1)

-### Replacement of an existing item with a new one

-The average of n quantities is equal to X. When one quantity of value P is replaced with a new quantity having value Q, the average of quantities becomes Y (i.e. number of entities in the group remain the same), then

-Value of new entity, Q = P + (Y - X)n

 ##### Q. The average age of a group of 8 boys is 12 years.
 Thereafter a new boy joins the group and their average age increases to 13 years.
 What is the age of the new boy?

 Explanations :<br>